Volunteer with Us

-As a Suas volunteer, you will support children in a local disadvantaged school.
-Our volunteers have been proven not only to significantly improve children’s literacy, but we’ve also seen huge improvements in children’s self-confidence.
+Our volunteers have been proven not only to significantly improve children’s literacy, but also their levels of self-confidence.

 When you apply, you are signing up to volunteer with Suas for a seven or eight week project.
 This means you will be committing to attend two one-hour sessions per week.
 This commitment ensures that we have the best possible outcome for the children we work with.